Skip to Main Content

 Each result includes journal details, peer review status, and access links.
 Online access is labeled clearly.

-The Research Assistant in Primo VE is a generative AI tool that helps users explore academic topics using natural language questions.
+The Search Assistant AI tool in Primo VE is a generative AI tool that helps users explore academic topics using natural language questions.
 It analyzes search results from the Ex Libris Central Discovery Index (CDI) and presents a concise summary based on up to five relevant articles.

 This tool is designed to make the research process more intuitive, especially for those unfamiliar with advanced search techniques.

-*Users must be signed in to use Research Assistant.
+*Users must be signed in to use Search Assistant AI.

 What is it useful for?